(3) Risk Management System

 The expected amount of loss and the probability of occurrence are classified within the set ranges before action (gross) and after action (net) for each risk, documented in a risk tool and transferred to a heatmap there.
 Risk reporting is based on the net assessment and the assignment of risks in the net heatmap, comprising five categories for both probability of occurrence and the amount of loss.

-As part of risk management, we focus on material risks, combined with active risk management.
-If possible and necessary, specific risk management measures are agreed and incorporated into a regular monitoring process to be conducted by Risk Controlling.
+As part of an active risk control process, the focus is on the major (red and amber) risks.
+Any necessary specific risk management measures were agreed and incorporated into a regular monitoring process to be conducted by Risk Controlling.

 Regular risk monitoring by Risk Controlling ensures that risk management measures are implemented as planned.